nononovia/Bakerai/README.md

 Bakerai uses advanced Natural Langugage Processing Techniques and Machine Learning Models to tailor responses specially to your needs.

+some libraries which were used:

+- numpy, ntlk, tensorflow, tflearn, pickle

 ## Requirements Definition